FutureMarkRwanda/BA_Notes/Networking/done/Routing_Tables_Notes.md

 | 192.12.17.5      | 255.255.255.255   | Eth3               | Host route (specific device)     |
 | 0.0.0.0          | 0.0.0.0           | Eth2               | Default route to gateway         |

-Scenario: A router receives a packet for 128.75.43.10.
+A router receives a packet for 128.75.43.10.
 It matches the 128.75.43.0/24 entry and forwards the packet via Eth0.

 ---